-Today, at the Forrester eBusiness Forum in Chicago, Nate Elliott announced our 2012 B2C and B2B Groundswell Awards winners and finalists!
-One of my most enjoyable tasks as a Forrester analyst is reviewing all of the Groundswell awards submissions.
-And I know many of you also look forward to seeing the innovative approaches that other B2B companies use to listen to and engage with customers.
-This year, we received 45 entries and we judged submissions across seven categories: Listening, Talking, Energizing, Spreading, Supporting, Embracing and Mobile.
+One of the most enjoyable tasks as a Forrester analyst is reviewing all of the Groundswell awards submissions.
+And we know many of you also look forward to seeing the innovative approaches that other B2B companies use to listen to and engage with customers.
+This year, we received 45 entries and we judged submissions across seven categories: Listening, Talking, Energizing, Spreading, Supporting, Embracing, and Mobile.

 If you think your organization is already doing great things with social technology you may be right.
 If you are seeing measurable results, I encourage you to nominate your organization for a Groundswell award.